CICS110/CICS110.github.io/main/lectures/19_Inheritance_Overloading/Jared/index.md

 Maybe we want it to expand on the functionality of the parent, or maybe we want to override it all together.

-Let's say we go a bit nuts in out `Pet` example, and get a pet `Jellyfish`.
+Let's say we go a bit nuts in our `Pet` example, and get a pet `Jellyfish`.
 Now, jellyfish are not exactly know for "sleeping", per se (it sort of becomes a semantic quibble about what one means by "sleep").